cesar-rgon/desktop-app-installer/README.md

 [Back to index](#index)

 ### 6. Add new translation file
-To add a new translation file for a specific language just follow next steps:
+To add a new language file just follow next steps:

-1. Create a new file './languages/xx.properties' with the content of an existing translation file, for example, [en.properties][en.properties]
+1. Create a new file './languages/xx.properties' copying the content of an existing language file, for example, [en.properties][en.properties]
   Considerations:
   * 'xx' must consist of two lowercase characters based on [ISO639-1 code][ISO639] for the specific language.